Brent Crude Heads for Nearly 50% Monthly Gain

 Trump has oscillated between threats of escalation, including potential strikes on Iranian power plants and oil facilities, and suggesting a near end to hostilities.

-Brent crude has jumped over 50% this month, its largest gain since May 2020, with markets jittery over US troop movements, potential ground action, and regional strikes, including Israeli attacks on Tehran and Saudi interceptions of drones.
+Brent crude has jumped by nearly 50% this month, its largest gain since May 2020, with markets jittery over US troop movements, potential ground action, and regional strikes, including Israeli attacks on Tehran and Saudi interceptions of drones.

 News Stream